GuitarmanAlex/Building-great-sentences/0 intro.md

 we will explore the mysterious concept of "style" to discover what style does and does not mean. this is a book in which we will dance with language,not a book in which we will trudge toward remedial correctness.

+dancing with language can be a rowdy affair. we might wish this dance had the precision,rules, and predictability of a tango,but it probably has much more in common with freestyle dancing that is more spontaneous and more creative ,open to new steps and encouraging the reinterpretation of old ones. when the writer dances with language,toes do sometimes get stepped on as rules are broken. of course,in dancing ,as in writing,we need some ideas of what the rules are before we can break them. before this dancing metaphor runs away with me, however,i better start talking as the writing teacher i am, rather than the dancing instructor i most certainly am not.